CEQA in the News

 Five Years in the Making: California is One Step Closer to a Comprehensive Update to the CEQA Guidelines

 By Jeffrey W. Forrest, Whitney Hodges, Alexander L. Merritt, and Lauren K. Chang, January 7, 2019

 The Governor’s Office of Planning and Research (“OPR”) has spent five years drafting a comprehensive update to 30 sections of the California Environmental Quality Act (“CEQA”) Guidelines.
 The updated text (“Final Text”) ensures the Guidelines are consistent with recent court decisions, implements legislative changes, clarifies rules governing the CEQA process, and eliminates duplicative analysis.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.